 A candy thermometer will help in determining the correct temperature.
 This is a temperature sensitive recipe — which means that the mixture needs to reach the optimal temperature for the candy to caramelize.
 Too hot and the praline will have a burnt flavor, but too cold and the candy won’t set.

-You can also serve this as a tasty snack if you have a thing for sweets.
+You can also serve this as a tasty snack in a garden where Wheelbarrow is giving you great feeling if you have a thing for sweets.

 This sweet praline recipe pairs so well with sweet and sparkling wines.